 It's here, yesterday I confirmed the presence of the Emerald Ash Borer on the property.
 The "D" shaped hole in the middle of the picture is the telltale sign that the infestation has begun.
 This picture was taken from a tree behind 16 Blue tee.
 Due to the state of decline the tree is in, it was more than likely infested several years ago.
 With the borer being in one tree on the golf course it is almost a guarantee that it is in other ash trees on the golf course and probably all of them.
 Unfortunately the days are numbered for our ash trees.
 This is the main reason that we have hundreds of trees with caution tape tied around them.
 A majority of these trees are ash trees and will be removed in the coming years.
 Once trees are infected with the borer they become a hazard, and also become very dangerous to remove.
 It is not a question of if the ash trees will die, but when.

 Wiedenmann demo day.
 Today I was lucky to have Travis Dykstra from Van Wall Equipment and Nick Wood from Wiedenmann.
 In the video above Nick is running the Triple V 375 verticutter.
 This is an amazing machine and exactly what the fairways at FDCC need.
 All of the brown material is dead organic material that is accumulating at the surface.
 This material acts just like a sponge soaking up water and not allowing it to make it to the roots of the grass plant where it is needed.
 With continued use of this machine we would firm up the fairways, reduce water usage, and improve appearance.
-The photo to the right is a picture under the machine, there are 20 carbide tipped blades in each head.
+The photo to the left is a picture under the machine, there are 20 carbide tipped blades in each head.
 The bottom Left photo show what the area looked like after it was cleaned up, but not mowed.
 The bottom Right is the amount of material removed from about 15,000 sq. feet.
 Give it a couple days and you will not be able to tell that we did anything.
 Amazing.

 The long process of cleaning and patching the pool has begun.
 The first pressure washing and scrubbing of the pool occurred this week.
 Dirt and grime that accumulated during the winter are washed away.
 It is now easier to find holes that need to be patched in the liner.
 We will pressure wash the entire pool again right before we begin filing the pool with 80,000 gallons of water.
 This year we will spend an estimated 36 man-hours pressure washing and scrubbing the pool and pool deck if things go according to plan.
 We are on track to open Memorial Day weekend, hopefully no surprises are found along the way.